Crafting Winning Law Firm Website Content

 What if you could see in the data that a huge majority of people will use attorney instead of lawyer?
 You would make sure to include the word attorney more often than lawyer, right?
 Of course you would, because you want to appeal to the biggest audience.

 Choosing a focus keyword will give you a north star to work towards as you develop your legal content, making it immediately more productive than what your competitors are pushing out.
+Implementing this is infinitely more valuable than a new website design.

 There is a simple and cheap way to take advantage of this strategy by using a tool called Keywords Everywhere.
 You can definitely use our recommendation, Ahrefs, which is the best in the industry, but it’s not essential.